winleafs/Winleafs/README.md

 Canvas support currently not guaranteed.

 ## Features
-- Make multiple weekly schedules for your one or more Nanoleaf lights
+- Make multiple weekly schedules for your Nanoleaf lights
+- Supports multiple devices simultaneously
 - Add time based triggers to automatically set your lights to an effect and brightness at your chosen time
 - Add triggers based on sunrise and sunset times (requires location)
 - Ambilight, make your lights the average color of your monitor.
 Note: setting a high refresh rate can cost some CPU performance.